ParrotSec/documentation/src/en/file-and-directory-permissions.md

 #### chgrp ####

 The chgrp command is used to change the group to which a file or directory belongs.
-Its basic sntaxis is the following:
+Its basic syntax is the following:

 	$ chgrp [options] [file (s)] or [directory (s)]